Introduction to rasterio & atlite#

 shape.to_crs(4326).plot(ax=ax, edgecolor="k", color="none")

+The availability matrix A can now be used as a layout matrix in the conversion functions of atlite from wind speeds to capacity factors and electricity production potential.
 The general approach would be to weigh the availabilities with the area per grid cell and the allowed deployment density (capacity per area).
+These two factors can give you an estimate of the electricity production potential for the corresponding geometry shapes.

 import xarray as xr